Kintyre/ksconf/docs/source/cmd_combine.rst

 operations essentially does a recursive merge between a set of directories.
 One big difference is that ``combine`` command will gracefully handle non-conf files intelligently, not just conf files.

+.. note::  Mixing layers

+   Just like all layers can be managed independently, they can also be combined in any way you'd like.
+While this workflow is out side the scope of the examples provided here, it's very doable.
+   This also allows for different layers to be mixed-and-matched by selectively including which layers to combine.

 Example
 -------

-Let's assume you have a directory structure that looks like this.
+Let's assume you have a directory structure that looks like the following.
 This example features the Cisco Security Suite.

 ::